Learn archaeology with online courses and programs

-Archaeologists study our human past through the materials we leave behind.
-Whether it's the earliest foundations of humanity or the more recent past, the things we create and leave when we die give us insights into how humans lived before.
-Archaeology is a vital part of understanding the trajectory of human growth.
-Our cultural heritage isn't always permanent.
 Archaeological sites must be carefully preserved and studied, or we risk losing aspects of the human story we may never find again.
-Once the archaeologist comes into sites with human presence, such as the Egyptian Pyramids we're so familiar with, the race begins to catalog and study what the site has to share.
-Some sites are clear, such as Pompeii with its wealth of human historical records, and some are more mysterious, such as the Stonehenge arrangement.
+Once the archaeologist comes across evidence of human presence, such as the Egyptian pyramids, the race begins to catalog and study what the site has to share.
+Some sites are clear, such as Pompeii with its wealth of human historical records, and some are more mysterious, such as Stonehenge.
 It’s the job of archaeologists to uncover the secrets and make the connections.